jj1bdx/bash-3.2-osx-fix/README.md

 *NOTE: EXPERIMENTAL:* functions from environment variables are *NOT* imported as default when the `import-function` option is enabled.
 Use the branch `bash-3.2.55-noimport-function` to avoid merging the `import-function` patch.

 * See <http://apple.stackexchange.com/questions/146849/how-do-i-recompile-bash-to-avoid-shellshock-the-remote-exploit-cve-2014-6271-an>
-* Patch of bash 3.2.54, 3.2.55, and `import-function` patch on <https://svnweb.freebsd.org/ports/head/shells/bash/files/extrapatch-import-functions?view=markup&pathrev=369341> merged
+* Patch of bash 3.2.54, 3.2.55, 3.2.56, and `import-function` patch at <https://svnweb.freebsd.org/ports/head/shells/bash/files/extrapatch-import-functions?view=markup&pathrev=369341> are merged

 ## How to build